rcos/rcos-wiki/home.md

 RCOS is an active member of the [Mozilla Open Source Student Network](https://opensource.mozilla.community/) and is the first student run organization to be accepted as an associate member of the [Open Source Initiative](https://opensource.org/).
 With an enrolled membership of 200+ students and over 800 alumni, RCOS is the largest open source campus organization in the country.

 Check out the [FAQ](overview/faq.md?id=main) for more information.

-### RCOS Handbook
-This handbook is the single-source-of-truth of documentation for RCOS.
-It is intended to be a thorough, living document detailing the organizational practices of RCOS at every level.
-If you find a problem or something that you'd like to dispute, please [open an issue](https://github.com/rcos/handbook/issues/new).
-You can learn more about this handbook [here](handbook/README.md).